JavaScript Objects

 In practice, the object literal syntax is preferred because it is shorter and easier to read.

-Once you have an object, you can read its properties in two ways - using dot notation or bracket notation.
+Once an object is created, you can read its properties in two ways: dot notation and bracket notation.

 Dot Notation